Ask a question to find out more

 • supporting educational programmes for young students, including workshops, scholarships, courses and vocational training programmes aimed at developing skills and knowledge in the energy and natural resources sector.

-In 2023, there were 13 active education agreements, 5 of which were newly signed with the United Nations Educational Organization (UNESCO), the Association of Volunteers in International Service (AVSI), the International Voluntary Service for Development (VIS), the Italian Resuscitation Council (IRC)and the Ministry of Education of Côte d'Ivoire.
+In 2023, there were 13 active education agreements, 5 of which were newly signed with the United Nations Educational Organization (UNESCO), the Association of Volunteers in International Service (AVSI), the International Voluntary Service for Development (VIS), the International Rescue Committee (IRC) and the Ministry of Education of Côte d'Ivoire.

 Our aim is to help local communities access clean and safe water and sanitation services to improve living conditions and public health, particularly in areas where access to clean water is limited or unavailable.